Psykotikism/Mutant_Tanks/INFORMATION.md

 - Maximum Tank health: `1,000,000` (Increase/decrease the value in the `mutant_tanks.inc` file on lines `97-98` and recompile all the plugins, but expect game-breaking bugs with higher values.)
 [Default: `65,535`]
 - Maximum types: `500` (Increase/decrease the value in the `mutant_tanks.inc` file on line `96` and recompile all the plugins, but expect server lag with higher values.)
 - Most of these settings can be overridden for each player via their Steam IDs.
+- Almost every setting can be set to `-1/-1.0` to allow settings with the same name to override it.
+- Almost every setting can be set to `0/0.0` to disable it and prevent overrides.
 </details>

 ## List of Contents